kiabim/pid-controller-simulator/README.md

-## How the PID Control Simulator Works
+## How the PID Control Simulator Works :brain:
 <div align="justify">

 Before delving into the simulator's functioning, it's important to grasp the concept of a controller in general, not limited to just the PID controller.
 A controller receives input information (our reference signal) and makes modifications to the process to ensure the desired output value is achieved.
 Although it is not always possible due to various factors, that aspect is beyond the scope of this discussion.
 In essence, if we desire a temperature of X, the controller will work to ensure that the process's temperature reaches X.